KSK Beveren: 1967–1977: Rise to power

 Against all expectations, Beveren ended the 1971-72 Belgian First Division as 16th and last, relegating to the Second Division.
 The relegation was confirmed on 9 April 1972, in an away game at Crossing Schaerbeek, where legendary goalkeeper Jean-Marie Pfaff made his debut.
 The club managed to keep their most important players and appointed Rik Matthijs as new manager.
 On 24 September 1972, won the first ever Waasland derby game against arch rivals Sporting Lokeren with 3–2.
 SK Beveren-Waes eventually won the title in the Belgian Second Division on 8 April 1973 against K. Boom.
-The club became a founding member of the Pro League in Februari 1974.
+The club became a founding member of the Pro League in February 1974.
 Beveren had a good run in the 1973-74 Belgian Cup, reaching the quarter-finals for the first time, but losing to Tongeren.
 After two years in charge, Matthijs was replaced by Armand Jurion as manager in the summer of 1974.
 The club also signed two unknown prospects who would become one of the best Belgian full-backs of their generation, namely Marc Baecke and Eddy Jaspers.
 Jurion's reign was momentary and after one season he was replaced by Urbain Braems, who would become one of the most influential coaches in the club's history.
 The club ended the 1975-76 Belgian First Division in a meritorious sixth place, but failed to confirm the next with a disappointing 13th place.